 - 1 teaspoon black pepper

-Mix brown sugar, ketchup, red wine vinegar, water, pure maple syrup Worcestershire sauce, ground mustard, paprika, kosher salt and pepper in a large bowl.
+- Mix brown sugar, ketchup, red wine vinegar, water, pure maple syrup Worcestershire sauce, ground mustard, paprika, kosher salt and pepper in a large bowl.
 Place chicken tenders in the marinade.
 Cover and let the chicken marinate for at least 2-4 hours or overnight.
 I like to throw all the ingredients in a Ziplock and let it marinate this way.

-Now I know there is a debate whether or not to soak your skewers and to each their own.
+- If you are using metal skewers skip this part, if you are using wood skewers follow the directions below.
+I know there is a debate whether or not to soak your skewers and to each their own.
 But I soak mine, I have found that I get less wood pieces in the chicken and they don’t go up in flames.

-Remove the chicken from the fridge, one piece at a time grab a tender and lace through the skewer.
+- Remove the chicken from the fridge, one piece at a time grab a tender and lace through the skewer.
 I start at the chunkier end and do a weave motion.
 Or you can just slide the entire tender on the kabob and not make it all fancy like a wave.
 Either way, they will taste the same.
 Set kabob on a plate and repeat the process.
 Once completed drizzle extra marinade over the chicken, and let it sit while grill is heating up.

-Heat gas or charcoal grill, remove chicken from marinade.
+- Heat gas or charcoal grill, remove chicken from marinade.
 Place chicken on grill over medium heat.
 Cover grill and cook 3 minutes, then turn over the kabob and cook another 3 minutes.
 At this point check the chicken.
 To know if the chicken is done the juices should be clear and the center of thickest part is cut (170°F).
 If not done, continue to cook, at this point I leave the lid open and just turn the kabobs so they are cooked evenly on both sides.
 My chicken takes about 8-10 minutes.

-Remove from grill and serve immediately.
+- Remove from grill and serve immediately.
 Or cover with foil and serve later.

-Great to serve with grilled corn on the cob, cornbread – my favorite Sweet Jalapeno Cornbread and coleslaw.
+- Great to serve with grilled corn on the cob, cornbread – my favorite Sweet Jalapeno Cornbread and coleslaw.

-Use the leftovers the next day for a grilled chicken salad.
+- Use the leftovers the next day for a grilled chicken salad.